department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/product/10-10EZ Postmortem WIP.md

 [PR #14930](https://github.com/department-of-veterans-affairs/vets-api/pull/14930/files) was found to be the source of the issue.
 The commit was reverted and redeployment was completed.
 After about 10 minutes, the 10-10EZ submissions reported successful.
 All 10-10EZ applications that were in a "retry" state were retried succesfully.

-The 10-10 Team went through DataDog and Sentry logs to retreive information from Veterans who tried and failed to submit 10-10EZ and EZRs so that the HEC team could follow up with these Veterans.
+The 10-10 Team went through DataDog and Sentry logs to retreive information from Veterans who tried and failed to submit 10-10EZ and EZRs so that the HEC team could follow up with these Veterans as needed.

 ### What went well